UPCOMING CME AND BUSINESS MEETING

 Boyd R. Buser, DO, President, AOA

-Our most recent meeting was held on October 18th.
+Our previous business and CME meeting was held on October 18th.

 Our speakers and support for the evening were provided by The Lankenau Heart Institute.